valhalla/valhalla/docs/docs/thor/path-algorithm.md

 #### A\*

 The basic algorithm provided within Thor is an A\* algorithm.
 This algorithm searches in one direction - from the origin towards the destination.
 The A\* heuristic is added to the cost to help guide the search more rapidly towards the destination.
-The A\* method has been superceded for most cases by the bidirectional A\* algorithm which has better performance.
+The A\* method has been superseded for most cases by the bidirectional A\* algorithm which has better performance.
 Also, the A\* algorithm does not work as well with transitions to upper hierarchy levels as the path approaches the destination.

 #### Bidirectional A\*